 Boehringer Ingelheim announced in December of 2014 plans for over \$100 million In capital expenditures for three projects.
-Site improvements and modernizations including new equipment, infrastructure and remodeling of several areas, construction of a Veterinary Research Center (VRC) to support their growth in vaccine production, and a Bio Fill and Freeze facility to add an additional line and a separate high speed fill and freeze dry sulte.
-These strategic investments would further increase productivity, efficiency and competitiveness of the Fort Dodge site.

-Josepheson Manufacturing Company will invest over \$6 million to increase their footprint creating efficiencies in their processes as well as add room for modernization of their equipment.
-Along with their investment, 10 jobs will be created.
+Site improvements and modernizations Including new equipment, Infrastructure and remodeling of several areas, construction of a Veterinary Research Center (VRC) to support their growth In vaccine production, and a Bio Fill and Freeze facility to add an additional line and a separate high speed fill and freeze dry suite, These strategic investments would further increase productivity, efficiency and competitiveness of the Fort Dodge site.
+Josepheson Manufacturing Company will invest over \$6 million to increase their footprint creating efficiencies in their processes as well as add room or mo ernliat'lon of the ir equipment.
+Alon with their investment, 10 jobs will be created.

-NEW Cooperative Invested just under \$22 million dollars (company-wide) Into their facilities in 2014.
-Of that, approximately \$3.0.2 million was in Webster County alone.
-This Includes projects at the Roelyn and Lanyon facilities.
-The construction of new grain facilities in Lanyon this past year was historic for NEW Cooperative.
+NEW Cooperative Invested just under \$22 million dollars (company-wide) Into their facilities In 2014.
+Of that, approximately \$10.2 million was in Webster County alone.
+This includes projects at the Roelyn and Lanyon facilities, The construction of new graIn facilities in Lanyon this past year was historic for NEW Cooperative.
 It was the first time NEW Cooperative has ever built a new grain facility from the ground up.
-The facility is a very modern, innovative and technologically advanced facility.
+The facility is a very modern, innovative and technologically advanced facility, is committed to expanding opportunities for its residents and businesses.
+Come witness what makes Wright County the Wright Place to Be!